tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 [SQL Advent 2011 Day 12: Table Value Constructor][5]

 Ah, the TVC.
 How I learned to love thee.
 Really, out of everything became useful immediately and was a welcome enhancement.
-Remember those old Classic ASP days where you’d build a really long and nasty string with hundreds of “INSERT INTO….”
+Remember those old Classic ASP days where you'd build a really long and nasty string with hundreds of “INSERT INTO....”
 Well, thankfully, this was a great addition to SQL Server.

 [SQL Advent 2011 Day 11: DML statements with the OUTPUT clause][6]